Scriven's Conduit, Gloucester

 The conduit house, though it had a practical purpose, was highly decorative as well.
 It was an octagonal structure, surmounted by a corona of slender ribs, and decorated with carved stone medallions depicting the resources of the Vale of Gloucester.
 Between the medallions, at the angles of each side, are projecting heads of lions, looking suitably regal, and the finial is carved with allegorical figures.

 The structure is made of Painswick stone and mixes several classical styles.

 The elaborate corona may not have been part of the original structure.
 Documents show that it the top was rebuilt in 1708, but whether that entailed a completely new decorative top or simply repairing or embellishing the original is not clear.
-The 18th century structure was topped with a statue of Jupiter Flavius, the Roman god of rain, who poured rainwater into Sabrina, godess of the River Severn.
+The 18th-century structure was topped with a statue of Jupiter Flavius, the Roman god of rain, who poured rainwater into Sabrina, goddess of the River Severn.
 The name Sabrina is Latin for Severn.